noureldensaid/Pokedex/README.md

 <h1 align="center">Pokedex</h1>

-An Android  application implemented using the MVVM pattern, Coroutines Flow, StateFlow, Retrofit, Dagger-Hilt, ViewModel, Navigation Component, View Binding and some other libraries.
+An Android application implemented using the MVVM pattern, Coroutines Flow, StateFlow, Retrofit, Dagger-Hilt, ViewModel, Compose Navigation, Coil and some other libraries.
 The app fetches data from the [Poke API](https://pokeapi.co/) to provide pokemon informations.

 ## Built With:
 * [Kotlin](https://kotlinlang.org/) First class and official programming language for Android development.